xxwn2020/kexueshangwang/README-EN.md

-# Use VPN in China,Click View all of README.md to get the way
+# Use VPN in China,Click View all of README.md to get the way,  **This repository will help you to use VPN in China**

 *Language* : [English](https://github.com/yangqi0425/kexueshangwang/blob/master/README-EN.md)
              [中文](https://github.com/yangqi0425/kexueshangwang/edit/master/README.md)